 I made the acorn basket two different ways because I had the extra yarn.
 For one look, I used two strands of the Minty Red Heart Super Saver and two strands of the Soft White Super Saver.
 Then I also made the basket just using four strands of the Minty Red Heart Super Saver.

 Getting the Lid Just Right

 I must be honest, I had to make the lid for the basket three times before I had it correct.
 For some reason, the first one was too small.
 The second one was too large.
 The third one was just fine.
 I wish I could tell you what I did differently.
 Unfortunately, I don’t think it was anything different than being careful about how loose and tight I made my stitches.
 Hopefully, you will have better results.
 You can see from the pictures that it turned out beautifully in the end.

 If you loved this post, please share on your fave social media links.
 It helps to show me that these types of posts are helpful – thank you!

 Here are some editors pattern picks just for you from Annie’s.

-Here is another crochet pattern you might enjoy making.
-I know I did.
+Here are a few more crochet patterns you might enjoy making.